Christian Writer, Faith, Healing, Lessons from life, New Author, Thankfulness

 More information on Joy and her writing, and links to purchase her books can be found here www.joymargetts.com

-advent, Christian Writer, christmas, Connected to God, Faith, Holy Spirit
+advent, Christian Writer, christmas, Faith

 ADVENT 3 : STAYING CONNECTED